ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/aperf.md

 ### Use an HTTP server

-If you are doing performance analysis on remote system or cloud instance without a remote desktop, you can view the APerf reports from your local browser by running a simple web server on the remote machine.
+If you are doing performance analysis on a remote system or cloud instance without a remote desktop, you can view the APerf reports from your local browser by running a simple web server on the remote machine.

-From the directory with the port data and the `index.html` file run a simple web server:
+In the directory with the report data and the `index.html` file run a simple web server:

 ```console
 python -m http.server 3000
 ```

-Make sure port 3000 is open on the remote system and enter the IP address of the remote system followed by `:3000`
+Make sure port 3000 is open on the remote system and enter the IP address of the remote system followed by `:3000` in your browser address bar.

 You will see the same APerf report, and avoid the need to copy files to your local machine from the remote system for viewing.